Brazil bans most burning for 60 days to curb Amazon fires

 This year, however, there was a sharp increase in nationwide fires over the same period in 2018, raising concerns that people were emboldened to burn more after Bolsonaro said rainforest protections were blocking economic development.

-Bolsonaro suggested — without citing evidence — that environmental groups were setting illegal fires to try to destabilise his Government and sparred with French President Emmanuel Macron and other European leaders who questioned his commitment to protecting the Amazon ecosystem.
+Bolsonaro suggested —without citing evidence — that environmental groups were setting illegal fires to try to destabilize his government and sparred with French President Emmanuel Macron and other European leaders who questioned his commitment to protecting the Amazon ecosystem.

 The acrimony sidelined a pledge of US$20 million from the Group of Seven nations to help protect rainforest in the Amazon.
 Much of the burned land had already been deforested, but the location of many fires next to intact forest reflected the increased threat of deforestation.